ME/CFS Research

 All information and links:

-– Ankündigung ME/CFS Research Register: https://mecfs-research.org/en/mrr/
+- Announcement ME/CFS Research Register: https://mecfs-research.org/en/mrr/

 Yes, we are not only striving for the exchange of information between researchers on their ongoing studies, but are also working on a network of researchers that goes beyond this.
 Some of the information exchanged informally within the framework of ongoing projects will only be made public later.
 We strive for maximum transparency.

-We may also organise or support further congresses and informal exchange events between funded researchers as needed.
+If required, we will also organise or support further congresses and informal exchange events between funded scientists.
 The extent to which these events will be open to the public must be considered on a case-by-case basis.
-Information on this will be posted on our website in due course.
-Further training events for practising doctors are not planned within the framework of our activities.
-However, these are regularly organised, e.g. by the German Society for ME/CFS or by the Charité Fatigue Center (Charité Fatigue Zentrum) .
+Information on this will be provided on our website in due course.

 Unfortunately, no. We are in close contact with medical doctors and researchers, but cannot and must not recommend any particular medical treatments or medical doctors.
 The Charité Fatigue Centre offers information for patients and an overview of ME/CFS support groups and patient organisations in Germany.
 Information on therapy approaches and ME/CFS research is available in layman's terms on the excellent blog Healthrising.org (English language only).
 We intend to build up a range of other "resources" on our website in the near future.